RealOrangeOne/django-plausible/README.md

 ```

 By default, the domain used will be based on the request's hostname (using [`request.get_host()`](https://docs.djangoproject.com/en/dev/ref/request-response/#django.http.HttpRequest.get_host)).
 To override this, pass `hostname` to the template tag.

+If the ["compat" script](https://plausible.io/docs/script-extensions#plausiblecompatjs) is used, `django-plausible` will automatically add the required `id` to the `script` tag.
+It is excluded by default to help hide Plausible's presence.